 Windows provides graphical backup utilities for its users, such as Windows 7 Backup and Restore for Windows 7 and Windows 10, File History for Windows 8 and Windows 10.
-However, some users preferred Windows 7 command line backing up.
+However, some users prefer Windows 7 backup command line.
 What are the advantages of Windows 7 command line operation?

 When talking about backup command in Windows 7, we usually refer to using wbadmin command line.
 You may want to have a brief understanding about the tool before learning how to use it.

 Things you need to know about wbadmin in Windows 7